Mini256/tidb-example-nodejs/README.md

 This repository is a set of TiDB sample code for Node.js developers, which is written in TypeScript and JavaScript.

-Due to TiDB's compatibility with the MySQL protocol, most of these examples are also applicable and valuable to the developers who using MySQL and MariaDB databases.
+Due to TiDB's MySQL compatibility, most of the examples are also applicable and valuable to the developers who using MySQL and MariaDB databases.

 ## Getting started